-With over 40 renowned chef's Padstow Christmas Festival brings together some of the biggest culinary names in the Country for four days of celebration - Padstow style.
-The free chefs demonstrations in the Cookery Theatre and Cornwall Living Theatre are the highlight of the weekend allowing you to experience and taste their latest recipes.
-The Padstow Christmas Festival is all the more enjoyable because the chefs like to meet as many people as possible both on and off the stage.
-Check out the biographies of the 2013 Padstow Christmas Festival Chefs below and see when they are on stage.
+With more than 40 renowned chef's Padstow Christmas Festival brings together some of the biggest culinary names in the country for four days of celebration - Padstow style.
+The free chefs' demos in the Sharp's Brewery Demonstration Theatre and the Festival Kitchen are the highlight of the weekend allowing you to experience their latest recipes.
+If you want to find out a little more about the chefs appearing at this year's event, view their biographies below.

 Angela Hartnett and Luke Holder.